Public safety answering point

-A public-safety answering point (PSAP), sometimes called a public-safety access point, is a type of call center where the public's telephone calls for first responders (such as police, fire department, or emergency medical services/ambulance) are received and handled.
+A public safety answering point (PSAP), sometimes called a public safety access point or emergency control centre (ECC), is a type of call center where the public's telephone calls for first responders (such as police, fire department, or emergency medical services/ambulance) are received and handled.
 It takes calls from any landline, mobile phone line, or VoIP (Voice over Internet Protocol) line.
-It can also happen that when 112 is dialed in then a logic is implemented by mobile or network operators to route the call to the nearest police station.
 Such call centers exist in most countries to answer calls to an emergency telephone number.
-Trained telephone operators are also usually responsible for dispatching these emergency services.
+Trained telecommunications operators are also usually responsible for dispatching these emergency services.
 Most PSAPs are now capable of caller location for landline calls, and many can handle mobile phone locations as well (sometimes referred to as phase II location), where the mobile phone company has a handset to location system.
 Some can also use voice broadcasting where outgoing voice mail can be sent to many phone numbers at once, in order to alert people to a local emergency such as a chemical spill.